Adobe-CEP/CEP-Resources/ZXPSignCMD/KnownIssue2024.md

 ### Q. Will I need to maintain two different listings on the Adobe Exchange Marketplace?

-A. We're still investigation this.
+A. We're still investigating this.

 ### Q. I don't have two computers handy for signing two ZXPs, what are my options?